PHP Runtime Generation 2

 php_runtime_generation: 1Q: After upgrading to PHP Runtime Generation 2, I removed php_runtime_generation from my pantheon.yml but the environment did not go back to Generation 1.
 How do I downgrade?

-To revert back to the first generation PHP runtime, set the following in your pantheon.yml:
+To revert back to the first generation PHP runtime, you must set the following in your pantheon.yml:

 php_runtime_generation: 1